mario-rivera/fishingboat-test/README.md

 Visit the document root of wherever this project lives.

 ## Note
 Validation has been oversimplified.
-Working with any input and defaulting to some sensible values when they are empty.
+But there is some basic input validation and very basic error handling.